 Euphorbias, commonly known as Spurge, are easy to grow perennial plants.
 They can be houseplants or part of your garden.
 Euphorbias range from tiny annual plants to large and long-lived trees.
 The genus has over 2,000 members, making it one of the largest genera of flowering plants.
-The succulent species originate mostly from Africa, the Americas, and Madagascar.
+The succulent species originate mainly from Africa, the Americas, and Madagascar.

 Euphorbias can be grown from seed, but they can be difficult to germinate.
 Sow seeds in a mix of equal parts of coarse sand and commercial seed growing mix in spring.
 Under cold conditions, germination takes 2 to 6 months, but with warmth can occur in 1 to 2 weeks.